sandeepkumar17/td-dev.to/blog-posts/chatgpt/chatgpt-prompts-for-developers.md

 Prompt Example:
 ```
-"Here's a C# code snippet.
+Here's a C# code snippet.
 The function is supposed to return the maximum value from the given list, but it's not returning the expected output.
-Can you identify the problem?".
+Can you identify the problem?
-INSERT YOUR CODE HERE
+[Enter your code here]
 ```
 > #### Explore 40 Prompts for [Code Review and Debugging](https://dev.to/techiesdiary/chatgpt-prompts-for-code-review-and-debugging-48j)